Veberb/memory-game/README.md

 - ## Description

   - This is a memory game requested as technical assignment.
-  - I choose the memory game because description was more complete than service provider app and i'd be more funny to work with.
+  - I choose the memory game because description was more complete than service provider app and it'd be more funny to work with.

 - ## Stack